If you're interested in investing or trading, you could consider opening a brokerage account. Here's what to know before you do.

 No contribution limits

-The IRS or your state sets annual contribution limits for other types of investing accounts, including IRAs, 401(k) plans, HSAs, and 529 plans.
+The IRS or your state sets annual contribution limits for other types of investing accounts, including IRAs, 401(k)s, HSAs, and 529 plans.
 Brokerage accounts don't have a maximum.

 No early withdrawal penalties

 Generally, if you take out money from retirement accounts before you reach a certain age or before you've had the account for a certain amount of time, you will be dinged with early withdrawal fees.
 With a brokerage account, any money you contribute or earn is yours to withdraw at any time.
-Just know that any earnings, or gains from selling investments you bought at a lower price, usually will be taxed.
+Just know that any earnings, or gains from selling investments you bought at a lower price, as well as any dividends or interest paid, usually will be taxed.

 No income restrictions